dany34x/first_project/README.md

 # first_project
-This my first project< let's get it started :)
+This my first project, let's get it started :)